Mohsens22/Experiments/Pages/lifestyle.md

 Stop saying yourself lazy, we can act sometimes in a lazy way because of our life cycle but we are not lazy.
 Laziness is an excuse.
 Sometimes it's not important what you feel, what matters is that you move your ass.
 Don't be perfectionist.
 Sometimes you must do half ass.

+### Time management.

+Take these steps:

+- List your 10 most important values of your life
+- Be realistic, you ain't gonna make a fiction.
+- Declare something that you want to live for.
+- Declare a long term goal.
+- Declare something to achieve in this year.
+- Declare something to achieve in this season.
+- Pin them into your wall
+- Then you need methods and techniques for achieving each of your goals.
+Search for them.
+- Then plan for your month, week and day.
+- Then you need a method for time management.
+- For extra help in planning, read [this](https://mohsens22.github.io/Experiments/#/Pages/managetime).
+- You're gonna fail at some points.
+Learn and retry.

 ## Media is a lier